-As climate change awareness and Net Zero gain momentum, there is a growing expectation that the carbon case to demolish an existing asset is fully understood before anew buildings is commissioned.
+As climate change awareness and Net Zero gain momentum, there is a growing expectation that the carbon case to demolish an existing asset is fully understood before a new building is commissioned.

 The lowest footprint building is the one that uses existing materials or creates a new building from materials that have already been used.

 There is a limit to the resources that we should use in the creation of buildings.
 Hence, our focus must be on making the most of those resources as efficiently as possible.
 This applies to the materials used in the construction of the building and the energy used to keep the building habitable.

 Many of the most significant improvements can only be achieved at RIBA stage 0 to RIBA Stage 2.
 After these stages, the building is taking shape and decisions to avoid new building or upcycle existing materials will be missed.